McGill University Libraries: Projects

+The Macdonald Physics Building is now the Macdonald-Stewart Library Building.
+This entrance is no longer in use.
+The Department of Physics is located at the Rutherford Physics Building.

 As of 2010, one of the Library's major projects involves digitization of books in the public domain.
 In 2013 the McGill library became the second non-US based partner institution with HathiTrust digital library and plans on making their digitized collections available through this repository.
 The library regularly contributes unique digitized public domain from their collections to the Internet Archive.

 History

 From 1862 to 1893 the library was located in the west wing of the Arts Building (Molson Hall), where the collection slowly expanded.
 In 1893 the Redpath Library opened in what is now Redpath Hall.
 At the same time, the first full-time University Librarian, Charles H. Gould (1893–1919) was appointed.
 Under Gould and Gerhard Lomer (1920–1947) both the collection and staff expanded.
 By the 1920s and 1930s the central library's lack of space meant that there was more departmental and area libraries being established.

 In 1952 a large addition to Redpath Hall was opened to the south and the east wall of the original building was enclosed.
 It was at this time the library reading room was moved over what is now known at the Redpath library building and the Hall became a music hall.
 It was during this time that the University Librarian became primarily responsible for this main library collection that covered the humanities and social sciences discipline.
 Area libraries in Medicine, Law, Engineering, Physical Sciences, Divinity, Nursing and other disciplines were still largely independent.
-In 1969, McLennan Library (Humanities and Social Sciences) opened, and Senate set up a University Libraries Commission whose Report (1971) recommended reorganization and greater coordination in the administration of the library systems.
+In 1969, McLennan Library opened, and Senate set up a University Libraries Commission whose Report (1971) recommended reorganization and greater coordination in the administration of the library systems.